RayBenefield/Forge-Dev-Kit/feature-requests.md

 a way to keep track of objects.
  - **Activator.Labels** - Allow us to add the labels of the Activator to our objects
+ - **Group Parent This** - For `Mod 1` of action filtering it would be awesome for an object to act directly on its parent.
+This includes being able to do `THIS Parent Boundary` so we can detect everything in the parent's boundary so we can abstract boundary logic, without having to make the parent the activator.
+This being available in `Mod 1` also allows us to avoid having to chain, just for the parent IE `This[Add] -> Group Parents[Add] -> This[Remove]`